Skip to content. | Skip to navigation

 Personal tools

-You are here: Home / Library / RBINS Staff Publications 2024 / Drivers of success in salt marshes restoration through planting and implications for ecosystem services
+You are here: Home / Library / RBINS Staff Publications 2024 / A global meta-analysis on the drivers of salt marsh planting success and implications for ecosystem services

 Zezheng Liu, Fagherazzi Sergio, Qiang He, Olivier Gourgue, Junhong Bai, Xinhui Li, Chiyuan Miao, Baoshan Cui, and Zhan Hu (2024)